MintMCP

 IBM ContextForge: Licensing, Support, and Technical Capabilities

-IBM ContextForge is a notable open-source MCP gateway with visible community adoption and a broad feature set for teams that want a self-hosted option.
-The platform provides extensive protocol support and customization capabilities for organizations with DevOps expertise.
+IBM ContextForge is an open-source MCP gateway with visible community adoption and a broad feature set for teams that want a self-hosted option.
+The platform provides protocol support and customization capabilities for organizations with DevOps expertise.

 Licensing and Support Options